This is the story of theBerkey Creamery

 The Creamery supports the Department of Food Science and the dairy industry by providing continuing education and training and serving as a working lab for students, scientists, and professionals performing cutting-edge research into food science and safety.Learn More

 - Berkey Creamery Assistant Manager James Brown Jim runs the daily operation of the Creamery salesroom, supervises staff, controls inventory, and provides PR services.

-- Business Manager Joyce Cingel In addition to supervising the daily operation of Creamery support staff, Joyce also helps staff the phones.
-If you call us, you may get Joyce!
+- Business Manager Sheila Crust In addition to supervising the daily operation of Creamery support staff, Sheila also helps staff the phones.
+If you call us, you may get Sheila!

 - Dairy Product Processor (Cultured Products) Art Conklin If you love the Creamery's cheese and yogurt, you have Art to thank!
 He prepares and packages product in addition to helping with the short courses.